 - 6.3 Mr. Selleck, in the manner in which he undertook this assignment, has trod perilously close to breach of these standards.
-At the very least, in the view of the committee, he has damaged his own credibility and that of the organization by whom he is employed. - 6.4 As previously indicated, the information which Mr. Selleck could have provided to this committee was both important and instrumental respecting a number of critical factual issues.
-Mr. Selleck, both himself and through the representations of his legal counsel, refused to acknowledge the compelling nature of the invitation and summons served on him respecting these proceedings.
-He refused, through his counsel, to even provide the courtesy to the committee of advising whether or not he would attend or take issue with the request that he provide evidence.
-He saw fit to only articulate this position at the outset of the formal hearings, Mr. Speaker. - 6.5 When afforded the opportunity to specify the framework of his claim to journalistic privilege by answering questions which would tend to establish, or not, the legitimacy of such a claim, he chose not to do so.
-Mr. Selleck went so far as to refuse to even be sworn in before the committee.
+At the very least, in the view of the Committee, he has damaged his own credibility and that of the organization by whom he is employed. - As previously indicated, the information which Mr. Selleck could have provided to this Committee was both important and instrumental respecting a number of critical factual issues.
+Mr. Selleck, both himself and through the representations of his legal counsel, refused to acknowledge the compelling nature of the Invitation and Summons served on him respecting these proceedings.
+He refused through his counsel to even provide the courtesy to the Committee of advising whether or not he would attend or take issue with the request that he provide evidence.
+He saw fit to only articulate this position at the outset of the formal hearings. - 6.5 When afforded the opportunity to specify the framework of his claim to journalistic privilege by answering questions which would tend to establish, or not, the legitimacy of such a claim, he chose not to do so.
+Mr. Selleck went so far as to refuse to even be sworn in before the Committee.

-- 6.6 Mr. Selleck and his counsel appeared not to appreciate that the claim of privilege is not one which applies, automatically or otherwise, to proceedings parliamentary committee. before а Thev unfortunately did not take the time or make the effort to apprise themselves of the nature and authority of such proceedings.
-Had they done so, they would have learned that not only is journalistic privilege not applicable in these proceedings, such well-protected privileges as solicitor-client privilege do not stand in this arena. - 6.7 The refusal of a witness to answer questions before a duly constituted parliamentary committee is a serious affront to the dignity of the parliamentary process.
-The authorities on this matter, Mr. Speaker, are abundant and clear, and I am quoting from Erskine May, Parliamentary Practice, 22nd Edition, page 109 through 110:
+- 6.6 Mr. Selleck and his counsel appeared not to appreciate that the claim of privilege is not one which applies, automatically or otherwise, to proceedings before a Parliamentary Committee.
+They unfortunately did not take the time or make the effort to apprise themselves of the nature and authority of such proceedings.
+Had they done so, they would have learned that not only is journalistic privilege not applicable in these proceedings, such well protected privileges as solicitor client privilege do not stand in this arena. - 6.7 The refusal of a witness to answer questions before a duly constituted parliamentary committee is a serious affront to the dignity of the parliamentary process.
+The authorities on this matter are abundant and clear:

-Witnesses who have refused to be sworn or take upon themselves some corresponding obligation to tell the truth, who have refused to answer questions, who refused to produce or destroyed documents in their possession, who have prevaricated, given false evidence, wilfully suppressed the truth, or persistently misled a committee have been considered guilty of contempt.
+Witnesses who have refused to be sworn or take upon themselves some corresponding obligation to tell the truth, who have refused to answer questions, who refused to produce or destroyed documents in their possession, who have prevaricated, given false evidence, willfully suppressed the truth, or persistently misled a committee have been considered guilty of contempt.
+(Erskine May, Parliamentary Practice, 22nd Edition, pp. 109-110).